-I do research on long-term environmental change, as I believe addressing longer time scales enable us to observe how the Earth System has dynamically change, leading us to establish baselines for current disturbances.
+I do research on long-term environmental change, as I believe addressing longer time scales enable us to observe how our planet has dynamically change, leading us to establish baselines from which past disturbances have affected ecosystem’s resilience.
 Adding time and space to the study of environmental dynamics is possibly the most comprehensive manner to understand, predict and mitigate current Global Change.

 The main three aspects driving my research are:

 1) Palaeoclimate reconstructions in sensitive areas to Global Change as drylands and semi-arid areas of Africa and the Iberian Peninsula,

 2) Quantitative analyses of the Earth Systems-human interaction in long temporal scales, with a particular stress on the system resilience and,

 3) High resolution reconstruction of fire regimes in the Iberian Peninsula leading to robust quantitative reconstructions of fire frequency.